silvanbrenner/camunda-csharp-client/csharp-client/docs/UserApi.md

 Options

 The `/user` resource supports two custom `OPTIONS` requests, one for the resource as such and one for individual user instances.
 The `OPTIONS` request allows checking for the set of available operations that the currently authenticated user can perform on the /user resource.
-If the user can perform an operation or not may depend on various things, including the user's authorizations to interact with this resource and the internal configuration of the process engine.
+If the user can perform an operation or not may depend on various things, including the user's authorizations to interact with this resource and the internal configuration of the process engine. `OPTIONS /user` returns available interactions on the resource.

 ### Example
 ```csharp